aliceout/aliceout/README.md

 - 📫 How to reach me: [Skype](https://join.skype.com/invite/II99wpbBBR78) or [Matrix/Element](https://matrix.to/#/@lilioux:matrix.org)
 - 😄 Pronouns: she/her
 - ⚡ Hobbies: Outdoor sports, volunteering, reading, cinema, piano
-- 🏳️‍🌈 Non-negotiable : If you have a problem with human rights, we can't work together

 > Illustration (Women in Tech) by [Shehzil Malik](http://www.shehzil.com), on  [Behance](https://www.behance.net/gallery/100850699/Women-in-Tech-Inspiration-No-Fairytales)<br/>
 > Profile created with the help of [GPRM](https://gprm.itsvg.in)

+🏳️‍🌈♀️ **Non-negotiable** : If you have a problem with human rights, we can't work together